 Is that really the best way to look at student loans?
-Let’s break down how this really happened.
-After all, we cannot really fix a problem unless we identify the problem first.
+Let’s break down how this happened.
+After all, we cannot fix a problem unless we identify the problem first.

 Let’s start with the fact that we sent our kids to government institutions of learning.
 We ensured that they spent most of their youth in front of a government employee that was told to tell our children (almost every single day) that college was important.
-They told our children that in order to get a decent paying job, a college education was essential.
+They told our children that a college education was essential to get a decent-paying job.
 This was also reinforced by the fact that, as parents, we told our children to listen and obey their teachers.
 What did we think was going to happen?

-Then our kids came home and most parents reinforced such statements with declarations of the importance of education in today’s world.
+Then our kids came home, and most parents reinforced such statements with declarations of the importance of education in today’s world.
 The cost of such education wasn’t really a big part of that indoctrination.
-And if they didn’t get that speech, they might have seen their parents struggle because they didn’t understand economics but knew that they wanted a better life.
-So perhaps the kids associated economic hardships with a lack of education and wanted to a better shot at financial stability.
-Or perhaps their parents did well because they had a college degree during a time when most didn’t but the job market desired it.
+And if they didn’t get that speech, they might have seen their parents struggle because they didn’t understand economics but knew they wanted a better life.
+So perhaps the kids associated economic hardships with a lack of education and wanted a better shot at financial stability.
+Or maybe their parents did well because they had a college degree when most didn’t, but the job market desired it.
 Regardless of which occurred, what did we think was going to happen?
-And since most don’t have thousands just lying around, they were pretty much forced to take out student loans.
+And since most don’t have thousands just lying around, they were forced to take out student loans.

 So let’s talk about guidance.
-What guidance was given to our children in regard to direction or major?
-Well, as a society, we have brainwashed our children into doing stupid things like “follow your heart” or “do what makes you happy”.
+What guidance was given to our children regarding direction or major?
+As a society, we have brainwashed our children into doing stupid things like “follow your heart” or “do what makes you happy.”
 Aside from the fact that this is terrible advice, this is why Liberal Arts degrees with ridiculous majors are common.
 What in the world did we think was going to happen?

-But it’s actually so much worse than all that.
-Let’s examine the fact that the rational part of a teen’s brain isn’t fully developed and really won’t be until age about 25.
-With everything that I’ve presented thus far, are we seriously going to expect our children to make a responsible and thoroughly though-out decision regarding their future?
-If you think that this would have gone any other way, then I almost don’t know what to tell you.
-But seriously… what other outcomes could you really expect?
+But it’s so much worse than all that.
+Let’s examine the fact that the rational part of a teen’s brain isn’t fully developed and won’t be until about 25.
+With everything I’ve presented thus far, are we seriously going to expect our children to make a responsible and thoroughly thought-out decision regarding their future?
+If you think this would have gone any other way, I almost don’t know what to tell you.
+But seriously… what other outcomes could you expect?

 So it’s NOT as easy as “You took out the loan; pay for it!”
 If we force all these conflicting messages about college into the minds of our children, we must own part of the fallout.
-Because again… what did we think was really going to happen?
+Because, again, what did we think was going to happen?

 Interest on the Loans

-Unfortunately, it’s not really the loan itself that is the problem; it’s the interest.
+Unfortunately, the loan itself is not the problem; it’s the interest.
 The way that most student loans work is by charging what is known as compound interest.
-Compound interest is calculated on the principal amount of the loan, PLUS the accumulated interest of earlier periods.
+Compound interest is calculated on the principal amount of the loan PLUS the accumulated interest of earlier periods.

 Let’s make this simple.
-Let’s say a student has $10,000 student loan debt.
-And let’s say that (for whatever reason) they have to put off paying their student loans for 10 years – probably because their Liberal Arts degree didn’t land them the high-paying job that they were promised.
+Let’s say a student has a $10,000 student loan debt.
+And let’s say that (for whatever reason) they have to put off paying their student loans for ten years – probably because their Liberal Arts degree didn’t land them the high-paying job that they were promised.
 At a low 3.96% interest, that student will now owe no less than $14,849 at that 10-year mark.
 That’s because that loan accrues interest at a whopping $1.10 per day.
-An easier way to say this would be that the student has to pay for the interest as well as the interest on the interest.
+An easier way to say this would be that the student has to pay for the interest and the interest on the interest.

-When the student enters the workforce, they are playing a game that for some, simply never ends.
-But let’s pretend that they were able to land a higher paying job.
+When the student enters the workforce, they are playing a game that, for some, never ends.
+But let’s pretend they could land a higher-paying job.
 Of course, with a Liberal Arts degree, it likely wouldn’t be a slam dunk.
 So perhaps it’s just a little higher than they could have landed without the degree.
 Well, now they are getting taxed on their higher wages while paying on the principle of their loan AND the compounding interest.
-For many; it’s simply not worth it.
+For many, it’s simply not worth it.

-So now the government wins twice and society wins a little as well.
+So now the government wins twice, and society wins a little.
 The student… still waits to see the payoff.
 Now let’s talk about that tax part for a second.

 The Tax Benefit

 Of course, our government wants people to get higher-paying jobs.
-When people get higher-paying jobs, the government gets more “revenue“.
+When people get higher-paying jobs, the government receives more “revenue.”
 Society doesn’t seem to mind because they get all these great benefits from the government that provides such services through loans and taxes.

-Remember that this student followed the advice of the people we told them to trust… and all to get a higher pay job that they cannot really reap the benefit of.
-Meanwhile, the banks, the government and those without a job get to reap the benefits of the student’s sacrifice.
+Remember that this student followed the advice of the people we told them to trust… and all to get a higher pay job that they cannot reap the benefit of.
+Meanwhile, the banks, the government, and those without a job reap the benefits of the student’s sacrifice.